Fit Like You Sample: Sample-Efficient Generalized Score Matching from Fast Mixing Diffusions: A Framework for Analyzing Generalized Score Matching

 \section{A Framework for Analyzing Generalized Score Matching}

-The goal of this section is to provide a general framework that provides a bound on the sample complexity of a generalized score matching objective with operator $\smo$, under the assumption that some Markov process with generator $\generator$ mixes fast.
-In paricular, if $\generator$ is self-adjoint, the choice of $\smo = (-\generator)^{1/2}$ will be appropriate.
+The goal of this section is to provide a general framework that provides a bound on the sample complexity of a generalized score matching objective with operator $\smo$ \todo{This does not make sense anymore}, under the assumption that some Markov process with generator $\generator$ mixes fast.
 Precisely, we will show:

+\begin{theorem}[Main, sample complexity bound] Consider an It\^o diffusion of the form \eqref{eq:statito} with stationary distribution $p(x) \propto \exp(-f(x))$ and Poincar\'e constant $C_P$ with respect to the generator of the It\^o diffusion.
+Consider the generalized score matching loss with operator $(\smo g)(x): = \sqrt{D(x)} \nabla g(x)$, namely

-\begin{theorem}[Main, sample complexity bound] Consider the generalized score matching estimator, defined as in Definition~\ref{def:gsm} with a continuous operator $\smo$, and suppose we are optimizing it over a parametric family $\{p_{\theta}: \theta \in \Theta\}$.
-Consider furthermore a Markov semigroup generator $\generator$, whose stationary distribution is the data distribution $p$, with a (finite) Poincar\'e constant $C_P$, and such that $\smo, \generator$ satisfy: \begin{enumerate} \item (Asymptotic normality) Let $\Theta^*$ be the set of global minima of the generalized score matching loss $D_{GSM}$, that is:
+Suppose we are optimizing this loss over a parametric family $\{p_{\theta}: \theta \in \Theta\}$. \begin{enumerate} \item (Asymptotic normality) Let $\Theta^*$ be the set of global minima of the generalized score matching loss $D_{GSM}$, that is:

 Suppose the generalized score matching loss is asymptotically normal: namely, for every $\theta^* \in \Theta^*$, and every sufficiently small neighborhood $S$ of $\theta^*$, there exists a sufficiently large $n$, such that there is a unique minimizer $\hat{\theta}_n$ of $\hat{\E}l_{\theta}(x)$ in $S$, where